open-policy-agent/opa/v1/plugins/logs/README.md

 Cons:
 * Events can flow between the encoder and buffer requiring a heavy use of locks.
 * Dropping an individual event requires decompressing an entire array of events.
+* Adding events to the buffer is slower as compression happens on write.

 ```mermaid
 ---